-- Tests for H. pylori which may include blood, stool, or breath tests.
+- Tests for H. pylori may include blood, stool, or breath tests.

 As well as more in-depth exams such as the following:

-The doctor may examine the lining of the stomach for signs of inflammation and take a small tissue sample (biopsy) for further testing.
+The doctor may examine the stomach lining for signs of inflammation and take a small tissue sample (biopsy) for further testing.

-Biopsy is an additional method to detect H. pylori.
-An EGD is more likely to be used if the results of other tests are unusual, or if symptoms are extreme and there is weight loss.
+A biopsy is an additional method to detect H. pylori.
+An EGD is more likely to be used if the results of other tests are unusual or if symptoms are extreme and there is weight loss.

 Upper GI series – Also called a barium swallow, this test creates a series of X-rays of the GI tract.

 It consists of ingesting a liquid that contains barium, which lines the inside of the stomach, esophagus, and small intestine so that the organs, as well as an ulcer or other abnormality, are more visible by X-rays.

 Treatment of acute gastritis